 REAL ESTATE TRANSACTIONS

 Each of these transactions are distinct and require their set of rules to ensure that the documents are enforceable.
-Further, an attorney should be consulted in negotiation, reviewing, and drafting these documents as the attorney should advise its client as to how to enforce the client’s rights, and how to ensure that the customer does not fall victim to possible pitfalls common to this area of the law.
+Further, an attorney should be consulted in negotiation, reviewing, and drafting these documents as the Commercial Real Estate lawyer should advise its client as to how to enforce the client’s rights, and how to ensure that the customer does not fall victim to possible pitfalls common to this area of the law.
 This is especially prevalent in lease agreements where the lease agreement can define when a lessee and lessor are in default and how the parties will remedy such issues.